If you own a company and are thinking about retiring, then you may be wondering: Should I sell my company myself or hire a business broker?

 If they are interested and have the skills then you probably don’t need a business broker.
 You can just hire an attorney who can draw up the necessary paperwork for the transfer of the business.

 If however, you don’t have family members with the interest or abilities to run the business then there is a lot to learn about selling your company.
-We will outline some of the considerations when selling a company.
+We will outline some of the considerations to answer the question: Should I sell my company myself or hire a business broker?

 When do you want to retire from your Company?